 On the one hand, capacity law has thus provided a reliable planning and control instrument for more than 50 years with regard to the provision of study programmes and the allocation of resources.
 On the other hand, there is persistent criticism of the high cost of the calculations and the underlying input variables.
 Another argument is that, in times of extended university autonomy, capacity law imposes unnecessary bureaucratic constraints on universities, making it more difficult to raise their profile and develop the quality of their degree programmes.

-Against this background, the central objectives of the project are to provide an overview of the design, application and impact of capacity law in general and of bandwidth models instead of fixed CNW in particular.
-The insights gained are to be reflected in their connection to other subject areas, in particular higher education funding and the development of study quality, and on this basis impulses are to be provided for the further development of capacity law at state and higher education institution level.
+Against this background, the central objectives of the project were to provide an overview of the design, application and effect of capacity law in general and of bandwidth models instead of fixed CNW in particular.
+The knowledge gained was to be reflected in its connection to other subject areas, in particular higher education financing and study quality development, and on this basis impulses for the further development of capacity law were to be discussed at the level of the Länder and the universities.